 Similar to Golf, archers can maintain a handicap in order to help them determine how well they are shooting over a period of time.
 Archers maintain separate handicaps for indoor rounds and outdoor rounds, because of the different shooting conditions, distances, target sizes and overall difficulty.

 As you improve, your handicap will as well.
-This is because after every round you shoot and submit to the Records Officer (be aware you'll need to submit any scores you shoot at other clubs to the Records Officer yourself separately), they will calculate your handicap for that round and adjust your handicap accordingly.
-If you shoot better than your current handicap, your new and old handicap values are averaged, and rounded in the same manner as above.
-If you do not shoot better than your handicap your handicap value remains the same, so over a season your handicap cannot get worse, it can only get better (lower).
+This is because after every round you shoot and submit to the Records Officer (be aware you'll need to submit any scores you shoot at other clubs to the Records Officer yourself separately), they will calculate your handicap for that round and adjust your handicap accordingly if you shoot better than your current handicap.

 Throughout the year clubs will host Handicap Competitions.
 These competitions are designed to allow all the archers on the shooting line to compete with each other based on how consistently they are shooting and improving, and not based on their existing skill level.
 In essence a Handicap Competition can put a Novice and Olympic Archer on an equal basis for the medals.

-Alongside the handicap value in the tables in the GNAS Green Book there are a set of "Allowances".
+Alongside the handicap value in the tables there are a set of "Allowances".
 If you shoot a round at the same level as your handicap, adding your round score and handicap allowance will result in a total of 1440.
 A total of less than 1440 means you've shot worse than your handicap value and a total of more than 1440 means you've shot better (and your handicap value may improve as mentioned above).

 So if our Novice Archer has a handicap of 65, has a good day and shoots very well and has a total of 1490 and our Olympic Archer has a handicap of 20 but has a bad day ending on a total of 1430, the Novice would beat the Olympic Archer in the Handicap Competition (even though the Olympic Archer may have scored a lot more in the unadjusted score).